 For more information:

-If you are feeling concerned about your child’s involvement with vaping or other substances, please email us at firstname.lastname@example.org to arrange a private coaching session with a Peace At Home expert.
+If you are feeling concerned about your child’s involvement with vaping or other substances, please email us at firstname.lastname@example.org to arrange a private consulting session with a Peace At Home expert.